tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 facebook_title: How are datasets are transformed in Socrata, and what can we can learn from that?
 facebook_description: It's cool what you can do when data analysis is logged and exposed publically over the web.
 ---
+Governments and other organizations have recently been trying to open up their data in order that the public may benefit from them.
+Socrata's [Open Data Portal](http://www.socrata.com/open-data-portal/) software is one tool that tries to help with this; an organization using Socrata is given a website ("portal") hosted by Socrata where they can upload their datasets and where the public can download them.

+I recently downloaded all of the metadata about all of the datasets from all of the Socrata portals and then posted this [summary](/!/socrata-summary) of the data.
+Now on to some deeper further analysis.

-As the Twitters have pointed out, the dataset counts that I presented in my initial [summary](/!/socrata-summary) of [Socrata](http://www.socrata.com/) portals is somewhat deceptive.
+As the Twitters have pointed out,the dataset counts that I presented in my initial summary are somewhat deceptive.

 [![@tomschenkjr Tweets about Chicago's filters](tomschenkjr.png)](https://twitter.com/tomschenkjr/status/354010005504147456)